My Quiet Kitchen

 The spiciness comes entirely from cayenne pepper, which you can easily adjust.

-And since we're not into fried foods, I decided to bake this fiery tofu instead.
+And since I'm not into fried foods, I decided to bake this fiery tofu instead.
 It's also great in the air fryer!

 You can tear or cut the tofu into pretty much any shape.
-Try rectangles for sandwiches or nuggets for snacking.
+Try rectangles for sandwiches, nuggets for snacking, or cut the tofu into long strips like these tofu fries.
 You can even switch things up and use seitan nuggets instead of tofu!

 Jump to: